On the Quantum K-theory of Quiver Varieties at Roots of Unity: Introduction

-The above-mentioned eigenvalue problem arises in the theory of quantum integrable spin chains \cites{Pushkar:2016qvw,Koroteev:2017aa}.
-For any quiver variety $X$ one can study action of a quantum group $\mathcal{U}_{\hbar}(\widehat{\frak{g}}_X)$ on its K-theory $K_{T}(X)$.
+The above-mentioned eigenvalue problem also arises naturally in the theory of quantum integrable spin chains \cites{Pushkar:2016qvw,Koroteev:2017aa}.
+For any quiver variety $X$ there is a quantum group $\mathcal{U}_{\hbar}(\widehat{\mathfrak{g}}_X)$ which acts on its equivariant K-theory $K_{T}(X)$, see Section 3 of \cite{Okounkov:2022aa} for the construction.
 This action identifies $K_{T}(X)$ with the quantum Hilbert space of a certain XXZ-type spin chain.
-In this setting, the algebra of commuting Hamiltonians of the spin chain is identified with the algebra generated by operators of quantum multiplication by K-theory classes.
-In particular, $\mathcal{M}_{\cL}(\zz,\aa)$ represents certain Hamiltonians of the corresponding XXZ spin chain.
-Namely, the operators of quantum multiplication by line bundles $\mathcal{M}_{\cL}(\zz,\aa)$ appear as the ``top'' coefficients in of Baxter $Q$-operators of the spin chain \cite{Pushkar:2016qvw}.
-A classical problem of quantum mechanics aims to describe the the eigenvalues and eigenvectors of the Hamiltonians.
+In this setting, the algebra of commuting Hamiltonians of the spin chain is identified with the algebra generated by operators of quantum multiplication by the K-theory classes, i.e., with the commutative algebra $QK_T(X)$.
+In particular, the operators $\mathcal{M}_{\cL}(\zz,\aa)$ represent certain Hamiltonians of the corresponding XXZ spin chain.
+Namely, the operators of quantum multiplication by line bundles $\mathcal{M}_{\cL}(\zz,\aa)$ appear as the ``top'' coefficients of the Baxter $Q$-operators of the spin chain \cite{Pushkar:2016qvw}.
+Describing the eigenvalues and eigenvectors of these Hamiltonians is a classical problem in quantum mechanics.

 .1in